iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ## Synopsis

-> In which we learn to butt.

 - Using the REPL
 - Prefix syntax (+, -, /, \*)
-- Editor
-- Declaring functions
+- Defining functions
 - `if` and truthiness
 - Everything is an expression / has a value

 ## Interactive Clojure

-To start an interactive Clojure session, type `lein repl` in the terminal.
+To start an interactive Clojure session, type `lein2 repl` in the terminal.

 It should look something like this: